-As a result, BAWSCA decided to update the 2020 Demand Study (as Phase 4 of BAWSCA's Making Water Conservation a Way of Life Strategic Plan) to reflect new data that became available since its completion and to better understand and quantify uncertainty associated with demand estimates and the variables that influence water demands.
-BAWSCA will use the results of the 2022 Demand Study Update to support continued implementation of its Long-Term Reliable Water Supply Strategy and to help support decisions as to which new conservation measures to incorporate in BAWSCA's Regional Water Conservation Program.
-Information will also be used in BAWSCA efforts to update its Long-Term Reliable Water Supply Strategy (Strategy 2045)
+As a result, BAWSCA decided to update the 2020 Demand Study (as Phase 4 of BAWSCA's Making Water Conservation a Way of Life Strategic Plan) to incorporate new information available and sensitivity analyses to assess how a range of influences could impact future demand.
+BAWSCA used the results of the 2022 Demand Study Update to support continued implementation of its Long-Term Reliable Water Supply Strategy and to help support decisions as to which new conservation measures to incorporate in BAWSCA's Regional Water Conservation Program.
+Information from the 2022 Demand Study Update will also be used in BAWSCA efforts to update its Long-Term Reliable Water Supply Strategy (Strategy 2050).